 11. Memento

 Christopher Nolan started out with the low-budget thriller ‘The Following’, but it was ‘Memento’ which established him as one of the most promising directors of his generation.
 The rest is well, history.
-‘Memento’ is a movie which gets as non-linear as they come.
+‘Memento’ is a movie that gets as non-linear as it comes.
 It is in fact, entirely backwards.
 Boasting of recurring themes like grief, deception and the nature of memory, Memento is a subtle, neo-noir thriller.
-I find it interesting that the film manages to reveal its twist at the end of its runtime, because chronologically that only becomes the halfway point of the events transpired.
+I find it interesting that the film manages to reveal its twist at the end of its runtime because, chronologically, that only becomes the halfway point of the events that transpired.

 Read More: Best Plot Twist Movies